Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 1. Supporting different input shaping frequencies and/or algorithms on the X and Y axes would mean that if input shaping is applied to printing moves, the tool path will no longer follow the path commanded by the slicer during acceleration and deceleration.
 As a result, artefacts will occur in the print, especially around corners.
 The artefacts can be reduced by a smoothing process (as is done by Klipper firmware), but of course this reduces detail, for example by rounding corners that are supposed to be square.

 2. It is rarely if ever necessary to use different shaping on X and Y axes, because a single input shaper can suppress a wide range of resonant frequencies.
 The EI3 shaper suppresses ringing over a frequency range of 3:1.
 Resonant frequencies vary in proportion to the square root of the mass being moved and the compliance of the belt or other elastic medium; so you would need these elements to differ by a factor of more than 9:1 between the X and Y axes for the resonant frequencies to exceed a 3:1 ratio.
-In practice, the resonant frequencies to be suppressed raely exceed a ratio of 2:1.
+In practice, the resonant frequencies to be suppressed rarely exceed a ratio of 2:1.